 Originally, The Bates Motel in Coeur d’ Alene, Idaho was officers’ barracks both before and during the second world war.
 It was later sold and converted into a motel known as The Roadway Inn.

-Several years later it was sold again, this time to Mr Randy Bates who renamed it The Bates Motel.
-This was long before the move Psycho was ever released, but the name certainly made it popular once the movie did come out!
-It has actually been suggested that the author of Psycho, Robert Bloch, stayed at the motel some time in the fifties and kept note of the name.
+Several years later it was sold again, this time to Mr. Randy Bates who renamed it The Bates Motel.
+This was long before the movie Psycho was ever released, but the name certainly made it popular once the movie did come out!
+It has actually been suggested that the author of Psycho, Robert Bloch, stayed at the motel sometime in the fifties and kept note of the name.

 The now-iconic Bates Motel sign was put up by a production crew in the eighties when a movie was filmed there and was left behind when production wrapped.

 Now, the real-life Bates Motel may not be as terrifying as the movie version, but it is still considered to be one of the most haunted places in Idaho!
 Both guests and employees say that there is near-constant paranormal activity at the hotel.

 The majority of the unexplained occurrences seem to be centered on rooms one and three.
 Guests who are given these rooms often report getting the unsettling feeling of being watched.

 They also experience cold spots, strange noises, lights turning on and off and ashtrays either being knocked off of tables or simply moved to another spot when no one has been in the room.

 3. Shoshone Indian Ice caves, Shoshone

-When we think about haunted locations, it is a natural reaction think only of buildings, but one of the most haunted places in Idaho is actually a cave!
+When we think about haunted locations, it is a natural reaction to think only of buildings, but one of the most haunted places in Idaho is actually a cave!
 Shoshone Indian Ice Caves are a popular attraction for tourists visiting the area.

 However, long after the tourists have gone and the caves are closed up it is said that employees hear phantom footsteps and hushed voices.
 Some have suggested that it is the Indian princess Edahow who haunts the caves since she was buried in the ice many decades ago.